neofob/quickscope/README.md

 More on OpenGL (swap buffers):  For standard 3-D graphics apps there is great benefit in drawing to two buffers and swapping them, given that every single pixel may be unrelated to the corresponding one in the previous frame buffer.
 In the case of quickscope pixel rendering, most of the pixels in temporally adjacent frames will be the same, it's guaranteed within some limit of the pixel input rate and pixel fade rate.
 That is the nature of buffer frames between adjacent frames is very different for 3-D graphics and quickscope.
 In extreme cases of low sample rates quickscope could only be changing 100 pixels per (60 Hz) refresh frame and so "swap buffering" would just increase system resources by orders of magnitude.
 So please don't tell me "this is stupid because you're not using advanced graphics hardware", until you think about it first.
 In this low rates limit it's the different between pegging the CPU like 3-D graphics programs tend to do and 0.2 % CPU when just drawing a few pixels per frame.
 In the upper limit when the scope display fills most of the pixels with it's beam trace, it would not be a useful scope.
 All the trace lines in the scope would be mashed together letting you see just blobs and not lines.
 So the nature of a oscilloscope is to draw thin the distinct lines, which means that it's not drawing on most of the view port area.

+Drawing pixels with OpenGL drawing will still be tested and compared with libX11's XDrawPoints() (todo).

 Comparing with video play back: To start with playing video has a big advantage of knowing what to draw an infinite amount of time ahead.
 With